Aaravostar/Image_to_text_converter/README.md

-# Welcome to your awesome OCR Image-to-Text Converter!
+# My awesome (very basic) OCR Image-to-Text Converter 🤟🏻

 This is a Python program that uses the Tesseract OCR library to extract text from an image file and save it to a text file.